icykoneko/ff14-fish-tracker-app/README.md

     * **NOTE:** If it's a new expansion, well... make sure it looks nice, and set the patch buttons to `disabled` at first.
 * If new textures were extracted (i.e. new fish images, or new bait images);
   * Update the *cache buster* in `index.html` for `public/images/sprite.css`.
 Use the format `?${ver}_YYYYMMDD`.
-  * Rebuild the sprite image using: `sprity create ./public/images/ ./private/images/**/*.png -c . -s sprite.css --prefix sprite-icon --margin 2 --orientation binary-tree`
+  * Rebuild the sprite image using: `sprity create ./public/images/ ./private/images/**/*.png -c . -s sprite.css --prefix sprite-icon --margin 2 --orientation binary-tree --engine jimp`
     * **NOTE:** This command **must** be run via CMD, not bash.
 For some reason, bash will cause the entries in the CSS to be different...
   * Edit the `public/images/sprite.css` file and add a *cache buster* to the main image.
 Use the format: `?YYYYMMDD`.
   * Compress the `public/images/sprite.png` file using https://tinypng.com/.
 This should reduce its size by ~67% and that reduces bandwidth, and costs.